pinzolo/formup/README.md

 [![Build Status](https://secure.travis-ci.org/pinzolo/formup.png)](http://travis-ci.org/pinzolo/formup)

 Formup is rubygem for creating data model based form class.
-Formup use activemodel gem.(~> 3.2.0)
+Formup use activemodel gem.(>= 3.2.0)
 You can get the benefits of ActiveModel.  ex) validations, application to `form_for` etc.

 ## Installation